ni/nilrt-snac-guide/source/gen_sys_desc.rst

 the vendor.

-**Must be implemented by end user** - The requirement may be met by the product, but meeting the re­quirement depends on configuration or deployment actions by the end user.
+**Must be implemented by end user** - The requirement may be met by the product, but meeting the requirement depends on configuration or deployment actions by the end user.

 **Not applicable** - The requirement does not apply to the NI Linux